20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Cedar Shoals Creek, Musgrove Mill State Historic Site

-To the southeast of Greenville, 10-foot high Horseshoe Falls on Cedar Shoals Creek has long been popular with the locals as a picnic area and swimming hole.
+To the southeast of Greenville, is the 10-foot high Horseshoe Falls on Cedar Shoals Creek.
+This waterfall has long been popular with the locals as a picnic area and swimming hole.
 Part of Musgrove Mill State Historic Site, the falls are just a short hike on a paved path from the parking area on Horseshoe Falls Road.

 Musgrove Mill State Historic Site | 398 State Park Road, Clinton, SC | 864.938.0100